AnimeshBasak-14/StudentPerformancewithAzureDeployment/README.md

 ## Deployment Details

-This project is deployed on an AWS EC2 instance.
-The deployment leverages AWS Elastic Container Registry (ECR) for containerized management of the application.
+This project is deployed on Azure.
+The deployment leverages Azure Container Registry (ACR) for containerized management of the application.

 ### How It Works:
 - The machine learning model was trained using the above features, and predictions are made based on student input on the prediction page.